catseye/NaNoGenLab/recursive-templates/README.md

 When I started writing it I didn't immediately realize that special handling would be needed to treat the variables as local to the template.
 But once I realized that, I saw it was not dissimilar to how variables work in pattern matching and unification and such.
-In this, we just textually replace each variable with a "fresh" variable with a unique number.
-(NOTE: there is totally a grievous bug in this, which doesn't affect the current templates, but would if there were repeated variables in them, which I will fix as soon as I have done the 30 experiments thing.)
+In this, when picking a sub-template, we just textually replace each variable in that sub-template with a "fresh" variable with a unique number, before inserting the sub-template into the master template.

 There is a command-line option which explicitly *does not* do this, so you can see what it's like treating the variables as "global" to the